microsoft/hands-on-lab-github-copilot/docs/workshop.md

 - Creating Markdown/HTML documents
 - Editing Java property files

-#### Creating Source Code
+### Creating Source Code

 As demonstrated in the basic operations above, GitHub Copilot provides various hints during the implementation of source code.
 If you use Visual Studio Code, you can further enhance your development productivity by utilizing GitHub Copilot Chat.

-#### Creating Markdown/HTML Documents
+### Creating Markdown/HTML documents

 When creating documents for your project, you'll likely write them in Markdown.
 GitHub Copilot can also assist in creating Markdown documents.
-Open a Markdown file, click on the GitHub Copilot Menu icon, `Configure Code Completion` then select `Edit Settings`.
+Open the Markdown file called `HELP.md` inside the Java project created previously, click on the GitHub Copilot Menu icon, `Configure Code Completion` then select `Edit Settings`.

 You can then set completion for Markdown to true as shown bellow.